Gaza's living conditions worsen as strong winds and hypothermia kill 5

-DEIR AL-BALAH, Gaza Strip (AP) — Strong winter winds collapsed walls onto flimsy tents for Palestinians displaced by war in Gaza, killing at least four, hospital authorities said Tuesday.
+DEIR AL-BALAH, Gaza Strip (AP) — Strong winter winds collapsed walls onto flimsy tents for Palestinians displaced by war in Gaza, killing at least four people, hospital authorities said Tuesday.

 Dangerous living conditions persist in Gaza after more than two years of devastating Israeli bombardment and aid shortfalls.
 A ceasefire has been in effect since Oct.
 10. But aid groups say that Palestinians broadly lack the shelter necessary to withstand frequent winter storms.